ReanServerCommunity/ProspaceCore-Command/README.md

 }
 ```
 Now, This class is ready to use the command class.<br>
 For inheritance safety, write the type of the class that inherits from the generic type.
 This is not required. <b>However, there is no guarantee that it will work 100%</b>.
-I recommend this method when you need to exchange classes and classes.<br>
+I recommend this method when you need to exchange class.<br>
 Next, in order to operate the command normally, you need to specify the main command.
 ```java
 public ExampleCommand()